 Does the Brand of NMN Supplement Matter?

 More than most supplement categories, yes.
 NMN quality varies dramatically between brands because of the stability problem: NMN degrades to nicotinamide (plain niacin) when exposed to heat, moisture, or light.
 A product that tests at 99% purity at the factory can drop to 70–80% purity on a warehouse shelf within months if improperly stored.
 Independent testing by ConsumerLab and third-party analyses shared in the longevity research community have found that some NMN products contain less than half the labeled NMN content.
 The brands that consistently test well share three characteristics: they manufacture in GMP-certified facilities, publish batch-specific COAs from ISO 17025-accredited labs, and ship in opaque, sealed packaging with desiccant.
-Paying $30 for 60 capsules of degraded NMN is more expensive than paying $50 for 60 capsules of verified NMN — because the cheap product gives you zero functional NMN per dollar.
+Paying $30 for 60 capsules of degraded NMN is more expensive than paying $50 for 60 capsules of verified NMN, because the cheap product gives you zero functional NMN per dollar.

-Why YourHealthier NMN
+Why does YourHealthier NMN address the reasons people quit?

 Our NMN provides 500 mg of nicotinamide mononucleotide per serving at ≥98% verified purity, third-party tested for identity, potency, and heavy metals, with batch COAs on our Lab Results page.
-The 500 mg dose sits right in the evidence-aligned range, so you are not overpaying for NAD+ you cannot use.
+The 500 mg dose sits right in the evidence-aligned range, so you are not overpaying for NAD+ you can't use.

-Harvard geneticist David Sinclair (PhD, professor of genetics at Blavatnik Institute) discusses what the NMN clinical trial evidence does and does not show as of the latest published data.
+Harvard geneticist David Sinclair (PhD, professor of genetics at Blavatnik Institute) discusses what the NMN clinical trial evidence does and doesn't show as of the latest published data.
 He covers the Yoshino 2021 Science paper confirming muscle insulin sensitivity improvements in prediabetic women, the limitations of extrapolating mouse longevity data to humans, and why he personally continues taking NMN at 1 gram daily despite the incomplete human evidence base.

 Frequently asked questions